 But beware, this comes with the additional pressure of ensuring you hit all promised shipping timelines, that your shipments arrive in the same condition they left in, and finding your own creative solutions to unexpected obstacles, like weather delays.

 Using a 3rd-Party

 One of the best parts of partnering with a Walmart 3P seller like Pattern?
 They handle all of this for you.
 As your authorized seller we will oversee the inventory management, ensuring your products are delivered to the correct warehouses at the appropriate times so you stay in stock.
 We also handle your customer support and returns, giving you extra room to breathe and focus on the areas you know best.

 Whether you need help managing your marketplaces or you’re looking to maximize your potential on Walmart Marketplace, our experts at Pattern can help.

 Pattern was one of Walmart’s first WFS sellers—we started as a beta tester and have only continued to grow our understanding and success—so we know the ins and outs of what it takes to support your brand on the platform.
-Overall, our brands are seeing an average growth on Walmart Marketplace of 250%.
+Onboarding over 90 brands to the Walmart marketplace, Pattern is an expert in the process and helping brands gain success right at the beginning.
 Take your Walmart strategy to the next level by getting in touch today.